 Remember to read the rest of the article to get a feeling of the world of programming.
 You never know, you might be ready for the next step already!

 This section is for the people who have already learned how to program in some way who either do / have done it as part of an academic course or for work, but do not know how to transfer their skills into something they want to do.
 I like to think this is what sets me apart from some people at my university as I really enjoy working on things in my spare time and I love learning.
-Sure, we all learn how to program as part of our course, but I’d be lying to say that when we were asked to make a game we didn’t stand out.
-We did pretty well! (work in progress shown below)
+Sure, we all learn how to program as part of our course, but I’d be lying if I said that when we were asked to make a game we didn’t stand out.

 The key to becoming a better programmer is to actually do something instead of browsing /g/.
 Same as before, here are a few things you should try out.
 I’m not going to talk about learning programming, I’m instead going to talk about applying it in different ways.